 If you’re number one priority is to lose weight and improve your cardiovascular health then without question you should purchase some type of aerobic equipment first.
 I personally recommend a rowing machine over a treadmill, exercise bike, or elliptical machine simply because it will also help you to build strength while doing aerobic exercise.

-Another option that is much cheaper, but has a larger learning curve is to buy a high speed jump rope.
+Another option that is much cheaper, but has a larger learning curve is to buy a high-speed jump rope.
 Jumping rope is a great way to burn fat but must be done at a high intensity.
-It also is not recommended to those with knee issues.
-You can usually find a high speed rope at Walmart or your local sporting goods store.
+It also is not recommended for those with knee issues.
+You can usually find a high-speed rope at Walmart or your local sporting goods store.

 Squat Rack or Power Rack